mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ```

 Again upon quick comparing you would notice that lines of code have decreased drastically, by more
-than
-**50%**, and again using coroutines for doing async call and _Kotlin Flow_ to observe the value
+than **50%**, and apart coroutines for doing async call, we are using _Kotlin Flow_ to observe the
-changes.
+value changes.

 With this, as mentioned earlier, we are further able to reduce our boilerplate code,
 no [callback hell](http://callbackhell.com) and writing code is more natural now.

 ## Other major changes

-Realm Kotlin SDK is fundamentally little different from JAVA SDK in a few ways:
+Apart from Realm SDK being written in Kotlin language, it is fundamentally little different from
+JAVA SDK in a few ways:

 - **Frozen by default**: All objects are now frozen.
 Unlike live objects, frozen objects do not
   automatically update after the database writes.
 You can still access live objects within a write